geo-app/geo-front/README.md

-Projet Todo B3 Informatique
+Projet No SQL B3 Informatique

-Vue3
-Vite
-Vue-routeur
-Pinia

-Start the project
-npm init
-npm run dev

-2021-2022